gardener/machine-controller-manager/docs/development/new_cp_support.md

 ## Code changes required

-1. Update the `pkg/{provider-name}/apis/provider-spec.go` specification file to reflect the structure of the objects exchanged between the machine-controller-manager (AKA cmi-client) and the driver (AKA cmi-server).
+1. Update the `pkg/{provider-name}/apis/provider-spec.go` specification file to reflect the structure of the objects exchanged between the machine-controller-manager (AKA cmi-client) and the plugin/driver (AKA cmi-plugin).
 It typically contains the machine details and secrets (if required).
 Follow the sample spec provided already in the file.
 A sample provider specification can be found [here](https://github.com/prashanth26/machine-controller-manager-provider-gcp/blob/master/pkg/gcp/apis/provider-spec.go).
 1. Fill in the methods described at `pkg/{provider-name}/machine-server.go` to manage VMs on your cloud provider.
     - Fill in the required methods `CreateMachine()`, `GetMachine()`, `DeleteMachine()`, `GetListOfVolumeIDsForExistingPVs()` and `ListMachines()` methods.
         - `GetListOfVolumeIDsForExistingPVs()` expects VolumeIDs to be decoded from the volumeSpec based on the cloud provider.